gousiosg/homepage/_posts/2018-10-3-Introducing-Fasten.md

 A popular form of software reuse is the use of Open-Source Software (OSS) libraries, hosted on centralized code repositories, such as Maven or NPM.
 Developers only need to declare dependencies to external libraries, and automated tools make them available to the workspace of the project.

-In the
-recent years, we have seen package management fail in spectacular ways:
+In recent years, we have seen package management fail in spectacular ways:

 * In the [lefpad incident](https://www.theregister.co.uk/2016/03/23/npm_left_pad_chaos/), a developer broke a significant part of the Internet just by removing a package from NPM.